News & Posts

 Multi Subject Synchronisation + Multi Modal Integration

 As with any hardware, Eye-tracking relies on the design and functionalities of Software to unleash its full potential.
-In the past researchers often relied on several applications to collect, synchronize, and finally analyse and report their findings.
-Using additional Sensors and Data Input such as Cameras, Motion Capture Systems, EEGs, ECG, GPS or Skin Viscosity Sensors turned recording and analysis of even smaller sample sizes to marathon-like projects.
+In the past, researchers often relied on several applications to collect, synchronize, and finally analyse and report their findings.
+Using additional sensors and data input such as cameras for video observation, motion capture systems, EEGs, ECGs, GPS, or skin viscosity sensors turned recording and analysis of even smaller sample sizes into marathon-like projects.